jumbo-tech-campus/JNetworkingKit/README.md

 The usual flow to using this proposal would be:

 1. Create an extension for the `Gateway` for the relevant service set.
-In the demo applicatino, we have created the *MovieGateway* protocol.
+In the demo application, we have created the *MovieGateway* protocol.
 If the relevant extension already exists, add a proper method for the service you want to use:

 ```swift
 protocol MovieGateway {